๐ŸŽจ

 Strapi Documentation Style Guide

 The Strapi documentation is based on Docusaurus, and the formatting options are a mix of basic MarkDown or HTML, and custom React components.
-Below are listed all these content formatting options as well as guidelines and best practices to follow when writing for Strapi's User Guide, Developer Documentation, or Strapi Cloud Documentation.
+Below are listed all these content formatting options as well as guidelines and best practices to follow when writing for Strapi CMS Documentation, or Cloud Documentation.

 Content formatting